grpc/grpc-community/CONTRIBUTING.md

 ## Communication

 Trivial changes and small bug fixes do not need prior communication.
 You can just submit a PR with minimum details.
-For larger PRs, we ask that before contributing, please make the effort to coordinate with the maintainers of the project via a Github issue or via [grpcio](https://groups.google.com/forum/#!forum/grpc-io) mailing list.
+For larger PRs, we ask that before contributing, please make the effort to coordinate with the maintainers of the project via a GitHub issue or via [grpcio](https://groups.google.com/forum/#!forum/grpc-io) mailing list.
 This will prevent you from doing extra or redundant work that may or may not be merged.

 ## Have Questions?
-It is best to ask questions on forums other than Github repos.
-Github repos are for filing issues and submitting PRs.
+It is best to ask questions on forums other than GitHub repos.
+GitHub repos are for filing issues and submitting PRs.
 You have a higher chance of getting help from the community if you ask your questions on [grpcio](https://groups.google.com/forum/#!forum/grpc-io) mailing list or [Stackoverflow](https://stackoverflow.com/).

 ## Guidelines For Pull Requests